masneyb/shotwell-site-generator/README.md

 the generated site is minimized as well for the long-term preservation.

-I make the static-generated website available on my local LAN via my home server so that other members of my family can view the view my Shotwell library on their devices.
+I make the static-generated website available on my local LAN via my home server so that other members of my family can view my Shotwell library on their devices.

 ## Usage